New Party Nippon

 The New Party Nippon (新党日本 Shintō Nippon) was a Japanese political party formed on August 21, 2005.
 The party was headed by the former Nagano governor Yasuo Tanaka, and includes Diet members Kōki Kobayashi (deputy leader), Takashi Aoyama, Makoto Taki, and Hiroyuki Arai, who left the Liberal Democratic Party in opposition to Prime Minister Junichiro Koizumi’s postal privatization drive.

 The new party was seen as aiming to appeal toward urban voters, while the People's New Party, formed around the same time by other LDP rebels, had a more rural support base.

 In the 2005 Japan general election, only one member, Makoto Taki, was elected (to a proportional seat in Kinki), with Kobayashi and Aoyama, among others, failing to be elected in either single-seat or proportional districts.

-On July 2007, Hiroyuki Arai and Minoru Taki left the party.
+In July 2007, Hiroyuki Arai and Minoru Taki left the party.

 In the 2007 Japanese House of Councillors election, Yasuo Tanaka, the President, was elected.

 In 2012 Japanese general election the party lost its final representative in the Diet.